 BiographyPeter Dijkstra is one of today’s most sought-after choral conductors.
 Born in 1978, he studied at the conservatories of The Hague, Cologne and Stockholm, and graduated summa cum laude with distinction.
 In 2003 he won first prize at the Eric Ericson Competition in Stockholm, which launched his international career.

-Between 2005-2016 Peter Dijkstra was Artistic Director of the Chor des Bayerischen Rundfunks in Munich.
+Since 2022 Dijkstra holds the position of Artistic Director of the Chor des Bayerischen Rundfunks in Munich, a position which he also held from 2005 to 2016.
 During his tenure the ensemble became one of the leading international choirs and expanded its repertoire significantly.
-From 2007 to 2018 he was also Music Director of the Swedish Radio Choir, which appointed him Conductor Laureate in 2019.
-Since 2015, Peter Dijkstra has been Chief Conductor of the Nederlands Kamerkoor.
-With the start of the 2022-23 season, he will return to the Chor des Bayerischen Rundfunks to resume the position of Artistic Director.
+After a long period of being the choir’s first guest-conductor, in 2015 Peter Dijkstra became Chief Conductor of the Nederlands Kamerkoor.
+From 2007 to 2018 he was also Music Director of the Swedish Radio Choir, which appointed him its Conductor Laureate in 2019.

 Next to his work with these ensembles, Peter Dijkstra is a regular guest of leading European choirs, such as the RIAS Kammerchor Berlin, the WDR and NDR Rundfunkchöre, Danish National Radio Choir, the SWR Vokalensemble, Estonian Philharmonic Chamber Choir and BBC Singers, to name a few.
 Also a sought-after guest with orchestras, he has conducted a.o. the Symphonieorchester and Rundfunkorchester des Bayerischen Rundfunks, the Deutsches Symphonieorchester Berlin, Rotterdam Philharmonic, Kammerphilharmonie Bremen, Scottish Chamber Orchestra, Tokyo Metropolitan Symphony Orchestra, Stavanger Symphony Orchestra, the Netherlands Radio Orchestra, the Swedish Radio Symphony Orchestra, Münchener Kammerorchester and early music ensembles such as Concerto Köln, Akademie für Alte Musik Berlin, Freiburger Barockorchester and B’Rock.